 - If involving the drain or overflow ferrule, remove the drain/ferrule.
 If the rust does not involve the drain or overflow ferrule, continue to step 2.

-- Thoroughly clean the affected area with Super Iron Out Rust Remover, Whink Rust and Iron Stain Remover or Bar Keepers friend.
+- Thoroughly clean the affected area with Super Iron Out Rust Remover, Whink Rust and Iron Stain Remover.
 If the ferrule has been affected by the rust, a new ferrule will need to be ordered.
 Please see the online service part store to order part number 85121-**.

 - Reinstall the assembly, taking care to completely seal the drain flange or overflow ferrule with plumbers putty or 100% silicone sealant.